The following sections discuss how Google Cloud Armor interacts with other Google Cloud features and products.

 Google Cloud Armor with serverless apps

-However, when you use Google Cloud Armor with serverless NEGs and Cloud Functions, you must take special steps to ensure that that all access to the serverless endpoint is filtered through a Google Cloud Armor security policy.
+However, when you use Google Cloud Armor with serverless NEGs and Cloud Functions, you must take special steps to ensure that all access to the serverless endpoint is filtered through a Google Cloud Armor security policy.

 Users who have the default URL for a Cloud Functions service can bypass the load balancer and go directly to the service URL.
 This bypasses Google Cloud Armor security policies.
 You cannot disable the URLs that Google Cloud automatically assigns to Cloud Functions services.